-Live sawn or “thru cut” lumber contains all three cuts (plain sawn, rift and quarter sawn) and has end grain with growth rings of 0 – 90 degrees to the surface.
+Also known as “thru cut” lumber, contains all three cuts (plain sawn, rift and quarter sawn) and has end grain with growth rings of 0 – 90 degrees to the surface.
 This cut creates a distinctive stunning look as it contains cathedral, fleck and linear grain patterns in a single board.
 To get the most apparent look, boards should be at least 6” wide and at Peachey we provide widths up to 16”!

 This cut combines the performance characteristics of all three cuts.
 It’s generally more stable during seasonal changes and shrinks less on average compared to plain sawn due to greater percentage of rift and quarter sawn material in the cut.